 User Flows • Wireframing • UI Design • Prototyping

-In a world capable of self-automated cars and quantum computing, it's bizarre that losing personal belongings is still such a huge inconvenience.
-Misplaced keys can ruin an entire day, and a lost wallet can ruin an entire paycheck.
+In a high-tech world capable of quantum computing and humanoid robots doing backflips, it's bizarre that losing personal belongings is still such a huge inconvenience.
+Misplaced keys can ruin an entire day, and a lost wallet or phone can ruin an entire paycheck.
+Products have attempted to address this problem, but few employ technologies that provide a practical or effective solution.
 There HAS to be a better way!

 I began asking myself questions about an imaginary product that solves these issues.
 How does it work?
 What sets it apart from every other Bluetooth/GPS tracker on the market?
 How is it better at improving the livelihood of its users?